 - Manage the tech rehearsal (in the absence of a PM or DSM)

 - Odd jobs: get in hands are always helpful, so fetching bits of set, costume, looking after props, filling gaps on run crew may or may not be needed

 Any show should have a Public Liability Insurance to cover you, your team and your audience if an accident happens.
 Currently, student shows are not insured by the University, so you should budget for and obtain a private insurance.
 This is usually cheaper than people expect - around £90 for any venue, assuming you have a standard show without riskier elements (things like stage fighting and pyrotechnics will drive up that cost!).
-PLI should be purchased a few weeks after show week.
+PLI should be purchased a few weeks before show week.